-Federal Subsidized Stafford Loan Program To qualify for these loans, students must demonstrate financial need as a result of filing an FAFSA.
+- Federal Subsidized Stafford Loan Program To qualify for these loans, students must demonstrate financial need as a result of filing an FAFSA.
 Eligibility for this loan is determined by the institution, but funds are actually provided and repayments are collected by outside lenders who participate in this program.
 The amount that may be borrowed per year is set by the federal government and ranges from \$3,500 to \$5,500 for undergraduates, depending on the student's grade level.
 The interest on this loan is paid by the government while the student is enrolled on at least a half-time basis.
-The student becomes responsible for the interest and principal payments six months after graduating or dropping below half-time enrollment.

-Federal Unsubsidized Stafford Loan Program

-The only difference between this loan and a Subsidized Stafford Loan is that the Unsubsidized Stafford Loan is not need-based, and students are charged interest on these loans from the date of first receipt of loan funds.
+The student becomes responsible for the interest and principal payments six months after graduating or dropping below half-time enrollment - Federal Unsubsidized Stafford Loan Program The only difference between this loan and a Subsidized Stafford Loan is that the Unsubsidized Stafford Loan is not need-based, and students are charged interest on these loans from the date of first receipt of loan funds.
 Although students must complete an FAFSA to qualify for an Unsubsidized Stafford Loan, eligibility is not determined based on need but on the cost of attending minus other expected financial aid.
-Annual maximums, interest rates, and repayment provisions are the same as Subsidized Stafford Loans.
-Applications are available in the Office of Scholarships and Financial Aid, or may be obtained from several participating lenders.
-Repayment starts as soon as funds are disbursed.

-Federal PLUS Loan for Parents

-Parents of a dependent undergraduate student may apply for a PLUS loan to help meet the student's costs of attendance not covered by other financial aid.
+Annual maximums, interest rates, and repayment provisions are the same as Subsidized Stafford Loans. - Federal PLUS Loan for Parents Parents of a dependent undergraduate student may apply for a PLUS loan to help meet the student's costs of attendance not covered by other financial aid.
 Interest rates and repayment provisions on PLUS loans are generally more favorable than other consumer loans available for educational expenses.
 A FAFSA need not be completed, but parents must submit a PLUS Request form to the Financial Aid Office for certification of the student's cost of attendance as well as other anticipated financial aid.
 PLUS applications are available in the Financial Aid Office or may be obtained from several participating lenders.
 Repayment starts as soon as funds are disbursed.